ele-eel/kohana-kdmail/README.md

 		}
 	?>

-To access the POP account, setup the Kdmail config or pass args to the instance.
+To access the POP account, loads the Kdmail config or give a array.

 	<?php
 		//give a string, then loads the account in the Kdmail config.